isc-projects/bind9/doc/design/qp-trie.md

 A branch node contains

-  * a branch/leaf tag bit
+  * two type tag bits

   * a 47-wide bitmap, with a bit for each common hostname character and each escape character